patrickgunnar/caladria/README.md

 #### To run this application, you must have accounts on the following platforms and obtain the necessary keys and secrets:

-- Livekit: Required for live streaming capabilities.
+- **Livekit**: Required for live streaming capabilities.
 Sign up at Livekit and obtain the API URL, API key, API secret, and WebSocket URL.
-- Uploadthing: Used to store user thumbnails.
+- **Uploadthing**: Used to store user thumbnails.
 Sign up at Uploadthing and obtain the secret and app ID.
-- Clerk: Handles authentication and user management.
+- **Clerk**: Handles authentication and user management.
 Sign up at Clerk and obtain the publishable key, secret key, and webhook secret.

 Ensure these values are correctly set in your .env file.